pkarsy/AutomaticSchoolBellTimer/README.md

 **############## Optional topics, some of them may be of interest to you. ##############**

 ### How to power OFF the ESP32
 Unplug the USB charger.
-The ON/OFF button as we have seen, only disables the output of the Relay.
+The ON/OFF button as we have seen, only diconnects the Relay output.

 ### More than 1 timetable/bells
 TODO NOT READY YET
 ```
-start_timetable(2)
+global.start_timetable(2)
 ```
 The second timetable can be (for example) an additional class on Friday afternoon.